opensecuritycontroller/osc-core/osc-uber-jcloud/README.md

-# OSC Uber
+# Uber jcloud

-This project creates an "uber" OSGi bundle containing non-OSGi compliant dependencies.
+This project creates an "uber" OSGi bundle containing non-OSGi compliant dependencies required for jcloud.
    > Note: OSGi compliant dependencies should not be added here.

 ### Dependencies